 It’s important to note that the main goals for any outpatient setting are similar to other occupational therapy settings: to help clients from all ages do the things they want to do and need to do in their day to day life.
 Of course, this is going to look a bit different depending on the setting as you’ll see below.

 This is one of the most well-known outpatient OT settings since it encompasses hand therapy and therapy of the rest of the upper extremity like the wrist, elbow and shoulder.
 Therapists here will evaluate and treat upper extremity injuries or disorders through interventions like manual therapy, therapeutic exercise, modality use, education and/or orthotic fabrication.

-For more about this setting, be sure to check out our Hand Therapy Day in the Life featuring Emi Ito, OTR/L, CHT.
+For more about this setting, be sure to check out our Hand Therapy Day in the Life article featuring Emi Ito, OTR/L, CHT.

 Outpatient Neurological Therapy

-Therapists will commonly address cognition, vision, fine/gross motor coordination, strengthening and self-care tasks to improve a patient’s independence as much as possible.
+Therapists here will commonly address cognition, vision, fine/gross motor coordination, strengthening and self-care tasks to improve a patient’s independence as much as possible.

 Outpatient Pediatric Occupational Therapy

-Pediatric occupational therapy in outpatient clinics focuses on evaluating and treating infants, toddlers and children in a specialized outpatient clinic.
+Pediatric occupational therapy in outpatient pediatric clinics focuses on evaluating and treating infants, toddlers and children in a specialized outpatient clinic.
 Typical diagnoses OTs work with here can include sensory processing disorder, autism spectrum disorder, Down syndrome, cerebral palsy, ADHD, or delayed developmental milestones that impact’s a child’s function with their daily activities.